 Acting for effective gender equality

-Women represent 23% of Iberdrola's workforce1.
+Women represent 23 % of Iberdrola's workforce1.
 Although the progress made so far is significant, our goal is to continue moving forward to become an international benchmark in equality, both inside and outside the company.
+By 2022, the company intends to have filled 25 % of all management positions with women — as opposed to the current 21.53 % —, which it will increase to 30 % by 2025.
+It will also continue with its salary equality policy.

 Two Iberdrola employees at the facilities of the Wikinger offshore wind farm.